kartulita/wheatley/src/doc/endpoint.md

 if you want to use POST for both creating and for updating, simply ensure that the 'id' given is null/undefined for creates and defined/non-null for updates.
 Using an endpoint with path 'myApi/:id', this will send CREATEs (null id) to '/myApi' and UPDATEs (non-null id) to '/myApi/:id'.
+The Resource approach will always use POST for create and PUT for update.

 If an URL parameter is null, the slash preceeding that parameter is also removed, to prevent double/trailing slashes from occuring in the URL.
 It is not